-The mid-point remuneration of the highest paid official in the organisation in the financial year 2020/21 was 2.95 times (2019/20 3.0 times) the median remuneration of the permanent workforce which was £42,357 (2019/20 £41,526).
-It should be noted that the median figure does not reflect the average salary of staff in the organisation; the median effectively reflects the top of the lecturing scale due to the significant number of College employees who receive this.
+The mid-point remuneration of the highest paid official in the organisation in the financial year 2021/22 was 4.25 times (2020/21: 4.25 times) the median remuneration of the permanent workforce which was £34,685 (2020/21 £33,685).
+It should be noted that the median figure does not reflect the average salary of staff in the organisation; the median is significantly less than the average salary due to the significant number of College employees who receive this.